ipython/ipython/docs/source/install/install.rst

     $ python setupegg.py develop

 This creates links in the right places and installs the command line script to the appropriate places.
+You also have to copy `git hooks <https://github.com/ipython/ipython/tree/master/git-hooks>`_ to your ``./git`` directory to ensure that your submodules are up to date on each pull.

 Then, if you want to update your IPython at any time, just do:

 .. code-block:: bash